-- A. Any permit issued by the Planning and Zoning Commission in accordance with §6.4.9 of these Regulations shall cover operations for a stated period of time not to exceed two (2) years, and such permit shall be renewable for successive stated periods of time, none of which shall exceed two (2) years. - B. The Commission shall not renew or extend any permit unless the operator is able to show, through the report of a Connecticut State licensed land surveyor and professional engineer that the excavation already completed conforms to the plan of operations as approved. - (1) If for any reason the operation of work on the promises ceases for six months, the permit shall be void and the owner or his agent must apply for a new permit and furnish such engineering data and bond as may be required by the Planning and Zoning Commission. - (2) If there is a question as to whether or not any of the conditions of any portion of this Section have been or are being violated, the Commission may at any time, upon at least five days written notice to the holder of any excavation/filling permit, require such holder to appear before the Commission on a day certain to be heard as to the alleged violations.
-If evidence that any of such conditions have been or are being violated is presented at such hearing and if the Commission finds that violations do in fact exist, the Commission may immediately revoke such permit and order operations suspended and direct appropriate action to remedy the violations.
+- A. Any permit issued by the Planning and Zoning Commission in accordance with §6.4.8 of these Regulations shall cover operations for a stated period of time not to exceed two (2) years.
+Upon determination by the Commission that the project is moving forward in compliance with the conditions of approval, the Commission may extend any such permit for a period or periods of not more than two (2) years, not to exceed a total of ten (10) years in the aggregate from the date of the original permit. - B. The Commission shall not renew or extend any permit unless the permittee is able to show, through the report of a Connecticut State licensed land surveyor and professional engineer that the excavation already completed conforms to the plan of operations as approved. - (1) If for any reason the operation of work on the promises ceases for six (6) months, the permit shall be void and the owner or his agent must apply for a new permit and furnish such engineering data and bond as may be required by the Planning and Zoning Commission pursuant to these Regulations. - (2) If there is a question as to whether any of the conditions of any portion of this Section have been or are being violated, the Commission may at any time, upon at least five (5) days written notice to the excavation/filling permittee, require such permittee to appear before the Commission on a day certain to be heard as to the alleged violations.
+If evidence that any of such conditions have been or are being violated is presented at such hearing and if the Commission finds that violations do in fact exist, the Commission may immediately revoke such permit, order operations suspended, and direct appropriate action to remedy the violations. - (3) A permit may at the discretion of the Commission be suspended twenty-four (24) hours after the postmark of the above-stated written notice. - (4) Upon revocation of the permit, the entire area disturbed during the operation shall be made to conform to the provisions of §6.4.9B through G, O, P and R (1) through (3) of these Regulations. - (5) Upon revocation of the permit, all time periods for completion of restoration, as provided in the sections referenced in Subsection B(4) above, shall commence on what would have been the first permitted day of operation if the permit had not been revoked. - (6) For each and every violation of the terms of the permit or if the prescribed conditions under which an excavation/filling permit is issued, the permittee shall be subject to a fine in accordance with the Connecticut General Statutes.

-- (3) A permit may at the discretion of the Commission be suspended twenty-four (24) hours after the postmark of the above-stated written notice. - (4) Upon revocation of the permit, the entire area disturbed during the operation shall be made to conform to the provisions of §6.4.9B through H, N, O and Q(1) through (3) of these Regulations. - (5) Upon revocation of the permit, all time periods for completion of restoration, as provided in the sections referenced in Subsection B(4) above, shall commence on what would have been the first permitted day of operation if the permit had not been revoked. - (6) For each and every violation of the terms of the permit or if the prescribed conditions under which an excavation/filling permit is issued, the holder of such permit shall be subject to a fine in accordance with the Connecticut General Statutes. - (7) As necessary for inspection purposes, the Zoning Enforcement Officer or other Town agent shall have the right of access to all areas and operations for which excavation/filling permits have been issued or applied for.
+(7) As necessary for inspection purposes, the Zoning Enforcement Officer or other Town agent shall have the right of access to all areas and operations for which excavation/filling permits have been issued or applied for.